An Epidemic of Forgotten Seniors

 When adult children who resent or outright disdain their parents become guardians, too often they refuse responsibility for their parents.
 As the baby boomer generation ages, this situation is going to become increasingly common.

 The other type of orphaned senior does not have a nearby family to provide care.
 Again, baby boomers are the first generation in serious jeopardy of relocation challenges.
 This issue is often the result of their adult children moving away.

-Facebook groups exist to help orphaned seniors.
+Lastly, Facebook groups exist to help orphaned seniors.
 Some suggestions endorse the idea of adopting a family of their own.
-Getting involved, providing mentorship with other younger individuals in return, and developing bonds are critical to sustainable care.
+Providing mentorship with other younger individuals in return and developing bonds are critical to sustainable care.
 Granted, something like this doesn’t happen overnight and requires planning for many years, and sometimes it happens spontaneously.